swiftlang/swift-evolution/proposals/NNNN-borrow-accessors.md

 doSomething(with: owner.element)

 func doSomething(with value: borrowing Element) {
-    // `value` is borrowed, so this invokes a
+    // `value` is borrowed, so this invokes
     // the method "in-place"
     value.someMethod()